Huygens principle of double refraction: Positive and negative uniaxial material

 There are two types of uniaxial material depending on the value of index of refraction for the e-ray and o-ray.
 When the value of the refractive index of the e-ray (n_{e}) is larger than the index of refraction index of the o-ray(n_{0}), the material is positive uniaxial.
 On the other hand, when the value of refractive index of the e-ray (n_{e}) is less than index of refraction index of the o-ray (n_{0}), the material is negative uniaxial material.
 Ice and quartz are examples for positive uniaxial material.
 Calcite and tourmaline are examples of negative uniaxial materials.

-Huygens' explanation of double refraction
+Huygens's explanation of double refraction

 The ordinary ray (o-ray) has a spherical wavefront because the o-ray has a constant refractive index (n_{0}) independent of propagation direction inside the uniaxial material and the same velocity in all directions.
 On the other hand, the extraordinary ray (E-ray) has an ellipsoidal wavefront due to its refractive index, which varies with the propagation direction within the uniaxial material, leading to different velocities in different directions.
 The two wavefronts come into contact at the points where they intersect with the optical axis.